 Undaunted, Carlin and his wife Elinore set out from New York with dreams of fame and fortune, and of carving a small notch in history.
 What happened next is one of the most bizarre, remarkable, and forgotten adventure stories of the 20th century.

-The tentatively-titled 3.3 book will be published worldwide in late 2018.
+To be published worldwide in late 2018.

 "The Click Effect" is an Emmy-nominated VR film produced by WithIn and presented by Annapurna Pictures with support from the Sundance Institute and John D. and Catherine T. MacArthur Foundation.